Customer success vs customer support: Why they’re both important

 In a world where consumers ultimately run the business world, companies are striving to provide them the best possible consumer experience in order to foster brand loyalty.

 But when we take a look at the inside of things, there are certain departments that work together, and some even clash.

-In this instance, we will see how the debate of customer success vs customer support is still ongoing.
+Both customer success and customer support are empirical in ensuring that consumers are well-taken care of.
 It’s not a surprise that both of them can be codependent on each other.

 What is customer support?

-CSRs interact with the consumers on a daily basis, often making themselves the first point of contact for the company.
+All activities pertaining to resolving the issue are done in a timely manner.
+CSRs interact with consumers on a daily basis, often making themselves the first point of contact for the company.

-You’ll want a strong team to handle your CSR concerns, and Emapta as your offshoring partner can provide that for you.
+You’ll want a strong team to handle your CSR concerns, and Emapta, as your offshoring partner, can provide that for you.

 Types of different consumer support channels